 The Company has also included as Appendix E the results of a residential TOD survey of U.S. and Canadian utilities conducted in late 1993 by Virginia Power.
 Ninety-two utilities responded to the survey.
 Sixty-three, or two-thirds, of the utilities have TOD rates available to residential customers.
 Of the utilities offering TOD rates, fourteen mandate TOD rates to a segment of their residential customers.
 The median customers on TOD rates at those utilities with voluntary TOD rates is 120 customers which is equivalent to 0.2% of the total residential class.
-In other words, one-half of the utilities responding have more than 120 customers on TOD rates.
+In other words, one-half of the utilities responding have more than 120 customers on TOD rates, and one-half of the utilities responding have less that 120 customers on TOD rates.